Mariah Riddlesprigger

-Mariah Danae Antetokounmpo (née Riddlesprigger; born September 17, 1992) is an American entrepreneur and former volleyball player, best known as the wife of NBA All Star Giannis Antetokounmpo.
+Mariah Danae Antetokounmpo (née Riddlesprigger; born September 17, 1992) is an American entrepreneur and former volleyball player.
+She is married to NBA All-Star Giannis Antetokounmpo.

 Early life and education

 Born Mariah Danae Riddlesprigger in Fresno, California.
 She attended Rice University in Houston, Texas, where she earned a degree in Sports Management and Sociology in 2014.
 During her time at Rice, she played volleyball as an outside hitter for the university's team.

 Career

 Following her graduation from Rice University, Antetokounmpo interned with the NBA Summer League for two consecutive years.
 She later worked in the basketball operations department for the Philadelphia 76ers.

 In 2021, Antetokounmpo launched her own apparel brand, "Sincerely, Mariah."
 The brand features loungewear with messages intended to promote positivity and self-empowerment.
 The creation of the brand was influenced by her experiences during the COVID-19 pandemic.

 Antetokounmpo is heavily involved in the Charles Antetokounmpo Family Foundation's (CAFF) impact and philanthropic work.